Natural Birth 101: What It Is, Why You’d Want One, and How to Make It Happen

 Stage 1 is also known as labor.

 Early labor, one of the longest parts of the stages of labor, is when your contractions are further apart, perhaps 5-7 minutes apart.
 At this point contractions are around 30 seconds long.
 Contractions are mild, and women are typically able to talk and walk throughout.
+Besides contractions, many other signs of labor are typically observed.
+(This part of labor is different than Braxton Hicks contractions!)

 One of the best things to do in early labor to cope is to rest and pretend that nothing is happening.
 In fact, I often say sleeping is the secret to coping through early labor.

 Active labor is when the cervix has opened to 6 centimeters (give or take), contractions are around 3-5 minutes apart and each contraction is about 60 seconds long.
+Timing contractions is helpful to determine when to go to the hospital.
+At this point many women head to the hospital for labor.

 At this point, contractions are more intense and a woman can no longer walk and talk during contractions.
 Between contractions, she may still be her normal self and able to relax.
 During contractions, however, all her focus and energy has gone within to work through each wave that comes.